PraveenSubramani88/DS_Learning_Repo/Deep_Learning_README.md

 - **Why it matters** = LLMs are changing how we work, create, and communicate — but we must use them wisely

 ---
-Alright!
-Let’s make this last section super **easy to understand**, especially if you’re just starting out with concepts like **Transfer Learning**, **GPT**, and **Transformers**.
-I’ll explain the key ideas first, then we’ll go through the code examples in a friendly way.

----

 ## 🧠 **What is Transfer Learning (TL)?**